BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 *Chicory root* -- October 2023

 >Chicory root in the afternoon
->My heart hollers and hoots
+>My heart respires in holler and hoot
 >Sans caffeine so it must have to do
 >With Aubrée's bangs, surtout